NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 have wired `e` back to `a` using a special flag/argument in the `wire_to()` routine, i.e., `mirror_path_kernel`.
-This special argument simply takes in a 2-tuple where the first element is the physical cable object we want to reuse while the second is a string flag telling ngc-learn how to re-use the cable (in this case, `symm_tied`, which means that we use the transpose of the underlying weight matrix contained inside of the dense cable `a_e`).
+This special argument simply takes in a 2-tuple where the first element is the physical cable object we want to reuse while the second is a string flag telling ngc-learn how to re-use the cable (in this case, `A^T`, which means that we use the transpose of the underlying weight matrix contained inside of the dense cable `a_e`).
 Also observe that `e` has been wired back to node `b` with a simple cable that multiplies the post-activation of `e` by `-1`.